d12frosted/elpa-mirror/stable-melpa/lsp-latex-readme.txt

 5.1 `lsp-latex-clean-auxiliary'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   This command removes LaTeX auxiliary files.
-It will run \"latexmk
+It will run `latexmk -c'
-  -c\" in the project.
+  in the project.

 5.2 `lsp-latex-clean-artifacts'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  This command removes LaTeX auxiliary files and artifacts It will run
+  This command removes LaTeX auxiliary files and artifacts It will run `latexmk -C' in the project.
-  \"latexmk -C\" in the project..

 5.3 `lsp-latex-change-environment'